seamohammed/first-assignment/README.md

   1. Incrementally edit and submit your "submission.md" file
      - ``git add``, ``git commit``, and ``git push``
      - get into the habit of making incremental updates to your working assignments.
-  2. Provide an response to all items that are meant to be provided.
+  2. Provide a response to all items that have been marked as needing a response.
      - an HTML comment tag ``<!-- response -->`` have been added to each line that requires a response.
      - your response should be placed to the left of the HTML comment.
-  3. Use additional spacing to ensure your answer is _easy_ to read to maximize credit.
+  3. Use additional spacing to ensure your responses are _easy_ to read to maximize credit.
   4. Add additional information as you feel is necessary to maximize credit.
   5. Don't forget to do a final ``git push`` to make your final submission
      - You can view your answers.md file online to review your final formatted submission

 ## Grading
    1. A semi-automated process will be used to expedite the grading of this assignment.
-   2. As such, it is important that you position your answers appropriately.
+   2. As such, it is important that you position your responses appropriately.
    3. A file called "answers.md" will be provided to you with all the correct answers.
    4. A file called "grade.report" will be provided with your final score and any breakdown.
    5. The professor will announce via slack when a particular assignment has been graded.